Click here to edit text

 We value the importance of each person in our community.
 We organise our curriculum so that we promote co-operation and understanding between all members of our community and use the community to enrich the curriculum.
 We actively promote British Values, ensuring that our pupils are responsible members of the global community.
-To find out more about how we do this, click here).
+To find out more about how we do this, click here.

 We value the rights enjoyed by each person in our society.
 We respect each child in our school for who they are, and we treat them with fairness and honesty.
 We aim to enable each person to be successful, and we provide equal opportunities for all the children in our school.

 We value our environment, and we aim, through our curriculum, to teach respect for our world, and how we should care for it for future generations, as well as our own.
 We actively seek opportunities to use the outdoor environment as a stimulus for, and a place to enhance, learning recognising the impact that Outdoor Learning can have on a child’s engagement, the development of independent learning skills and how it can add context to learning.
-Our younger children enjoy attending Forest School for a sequence of lessons during the year.

 We value parents and work in partnership with them to enrich the curriculum.
 Parents are informed about the curriculum through topic letters, homework and curriculum workshops, and are positively encouraged to become involved.